The Teaching Company: Distribution

-Wondrium distributes and monetizes their content through a number of ways, including direct to consumer models and through partnership with third party distributors.

-Wondrium
+The Great Courses Plus

-Wondrium is the company's direct to consumer subscription streaming service that offers most of what Wondrium and The Great Courses produces as well as additional licensed non-fiction content from select partners.
-This streaming service is distributed globally.
+The Great Courses Plus is the company's direct-to-consumer subscription streaming service that offers most of what The Great Courses produces as well as additional licensed non-fiction content from select partners.
+The streaming service is distributed globally.
 In 2021, it offered about 7,500 hours of content with three pricing options: a monthly plan, a quarterly plan, and an annual plan.
-It is available on mobile, web, and platforms such as Apple TV, Roku, Amazon Fire TV, iOS, and Android.
+It is available on mobile, web, and platforms including Apple TV, Roku, Amazon Fire TV, iOS, and Android.
 Wondrium offers both video streaming and audio streaming.

 The Great Courses Signature Collection

-The Great Courses Signature Collection is the second streaming subscription service offered by the company that is distributed by third parties, including Comcast, Roku Channels, Amazon Channels, YouTube, and Apple TV and focuses specifically on The Great Courses line of content.
-It contains a limited portion of the total count Wondrium and The Great Courses produces and releases relative to the Wondrium streaming service.
+The Great Courses Signature Collection is the second streaming subscription service offered by the company that is distributed by third parties, including Comcast, Roku Channels, Amazon Channels, YouTube, and Apple TV, and focuses specifically on The Great Courses line of content.
+It contains a limited portion of the total count of Wondrium, and The Great Courses produces and releases it relative to the Wondrium streaming service.
 This collection consists of more than 300 courses on subjects such as philosophy, ancient and modern history, photography, professional development, science and cooking.
+As of 2024, courses are offered both through a subscription to The Great Courses library and for individual purchase.

 Audible

-In 2013, courses were made available through Audible under The Great Courses brand.
+In 2013, courses were made available through Audible under the Great Courses brand.
 In 2019, the two companies announced their plan to create new audio-only nonfiction titles.
 The first three titles were Conspiracies and Conspiracy Theories: What We Should Believe - and Why, Medieval Myths and Mysteries, and No Calculator?
 No Problem!: Mastering Mental Math.

 Great Courses (TheGreatCourses.com)

-These titles are available to purchase digitally, audio or video, or through DVD.
+The titles are available to purchase digitally, audio or video, or on DVD.
 Customers can choose from over 1,200 titles in subject categories including the arts, science, literature, self-improvement, history, music, philosophy, theology, economics, mathematics, business, professional advancement, photography, and cooking.

-Reaction

-American conservative analysts described the social science courses offered by The Teaching Company as more suitable to general audiences than what is offered at traditional American liberal arts colleges.
-Noting that the company's audience is not similar to current U.S. college admissions, the indicated result was that the catalog has had less emphasis on issues such as sexism and racism, more common to historical lenses used after the 1960s, to prioritise content that describes "everything the civilization has figured out so far and to discover new things".
-The conservative analysts further note that the survey format of instruction predominates, with few in-depth courses on Western-specific thinkers or philosophical schools, and more emphasis on covering the fundamentals of a subject, as if it were an introductory college course.
+True History

+True History is a Free Ad-Supported Television (FAST) channel and it features over 650 hours of nonfiction programming from Wondrium.
+It is available through SelectTV (FreeCast) Roku, Xumo, and other services.

+Wondrium Journeys

+Wondrium Journeys are immersive vacations "designed to bring the company's vast collection of travel courses, videos, documentaries, and series to life."
+The first vacation was a 9-day, 8-night trip inspired by the company's course Exploring the Mayan World.
+The vacations are usually in Europe.